 I’ve only had makeup done 3 times in my life!
 I couldn’t care less.
 However one of my burning questions is, “How the heck can I get my make up to STAY on my face?!”
 I find that at this age, I can leave the house feeling pretty darn good about the way I look, totally ready to take on the world–but sometimes I catch myself in my rearview mirror a few hours later and I see my mom staring back at me!
-Eventually Mara, who has no problem telling me what to wear, kindly took me to one of her favorite Boston makeup artists, Jackie, who has worked in the industry for 10 years and has been trained by some of the most well-known make up brand names out there, and I was finally awarded the interrogation opportunity of a lifetime.
+Eventually my daughter Mara, who has no problem telling me what to wear, kindly took me to one of her favorite Boston makeup artists, Jackie, who has worked in the industry for 10 years and has been trained by some of the most well-known make up brand names out there, and I was finally awarded the interrogation opportunity of a lifetime.

 Armed with Senna Cosmetics and a few other gems, Jackie gave us the lowdown on her must-have products and go-to techniques to make 50+ skin look youthful, flawless, healthy, and full of life.
 Here’s what she had to say: